 - if a staff member or anyone in their household currently has symptoms of coronavirus, they must not go to work

 If you’re asked to go back to the office, you're entitled to ask questions about these safeguards and policies.

 If your organisation is open, there are a number of steps needed to ensure it's COVID-19 secure.
 This toolkit provides a risk assessment template, practical resources and FAQs.

 Risk assessment template

 Using the template is optional.
-It will not cover all scenarios and each law firm should consider its own unique circumstances.
+It will not cover all scenarios and each organisation should consider its own unique circumstances.

 Download the template COVID-19 risk assessment for law firms (Word 116 KB) – updated July 2020